OISTE/repository/OWGTMCPS.md

 ### 6.2.6  Private key transfer into or from a cryptographic module

-For Certification Authorities operating under the OGTM Trust Model it is mandatory that key pairs are operated in Hardware Security Modules as defined in section 6.2.1.
+For Certification Authorities operating under the OWGTM Trust Model it is mandatory that key pairs are operated in Hardware Security Modules as defined in section 6.2.1.
 Private Keys can be transferred to adequate hardware security modules for back-up and recovery operations.

 There’s no stipulation for Keys belonging to other PKI participants.